klemensurban/nocscienceat.EncryptedConfigurationProvider/README.md

         }
     }
 ```
 ## Notes

 - The certificate must be available in the specified certificate store.
-The ServiceAccount running the application must have access to the certificate and it's private key in the specified certificate store.
+The ServiceAccount running the application must have access to the certificate and its private key in the specified certificate store.
 - The provider will throw if the encrypted file is missing and `optional` is set to `false`.